Imagine a world where a simple cut in the hand results in the death of a person. Sounds very unrealistic and fictitious right!

 Believe it or not but hospitals sometimes encourage the growth of antibiotic-resistant bacterias.
 Thinking how?

-Hospitals often give patients broad-spectrum antibiotics means an antibiotic which can kill a broad range of bacterias.
+Hospitals often give patients broad-spectrum antibiotics means an antibiotic that can kill a broad range of bacterias.
 You are thinking what’s wrong with that?

 Your personal hygiene also plays a crucial role in order to prevent these drug-resistant bacterias.
 Whether you are in a restaurant or hospital, don’t overlook hygiene.